semantic-release/git/README.md

 - a message formatted like `chore(release): <version> [skip ci]\n\n<release notes>`
 - the `.js` and `.css` files in the `dist` directory, the files in the `docs` directory and the `package.json`

+### Merging between semantic-release branches

+This plugin will, by default, create commit messages with the keyword `[skip ci]`, so they won't trigger a new unnecessary CI build.
+If you are using **semantic-release** with [multiple branches](https://github.com/semantic-release/semantic-release/blob/beta/docs/usage/workflow-configuration.md), when merging a branch with a head being a release commit, a CI job will be triggered on the target branch.
+Depending on the CI service that might create an unexpected behavior as the head of the target branch might be ignored by the build due to the `[skip ci]` keyword.

+To avoid any unexpected behavior we recommend to use the [`--no-ff` option](https://git-scm.com/docs/git-merge#Documentation/git-merge.txt---no-ff) when merging branches used by **semantic-release**.

+**Note**: This concerns only merges done between two branches configured in the [`branches` option](https://github.com/semantic-release/semantic-release/blob/beta/docs/usage/configuration.md#branches).

 ## Configuration

 ### Git authentication